-Situated on the banks of the Yagachi river in Hassan, the city of Belur in Hassan district of Karnataka is called a modern heaven on earth due to its cultural and historical significance.
+Situated on the banks of the Yagachi River in Hassan, the city of Belur in the Hassan district of Karnataka is called modern heaven on earth due to its cultural and historical significance.
 Previously called Velapura, the Hoysala dynasty chose Belur as an alternate capital after the subsequent destruction of Halibeedu by the sultans of north India.
 During their reign, several temples in Belur were built under their patronage.

 Also Read: The best places to visit in Hassan

 The Top Temples In Belur That You Must Visit

 1. Commonly Referred To As Keshava: Chennakesava Temple

 A fine example of Hoysala architecture, the Chennakesava Temple in Belur was built in the 12th century by the Hoysala king Vishnuvardhana.
 Adorned with intricate carvings depicting scenes from the ‘Mahabharata’ and ‘Ramayana’, the temple took 103 years to finish.
 Also referred to as Keshava, it has been an active Hindu temple since its founding.
 Dedicated to Shiva, this little wonder of Belur is one of the lesser-known sites in Karnataka.
 This temple of Belur is a testimony to the cultural, artistic, and theological perspectives of the Hoysala empire.

 2. An Ancient Sculpture: Paathaaleshwara Temple

 One of the most famous places in Belur, the Paathaaleshwara Temple is one of the ancient sculptures constructed by the Ganga kings.
 Known for the colour-changing lingam present at the temple, the place attracts thousands of tourists.
 Constructed by carving on stones, this Belur temple has fantastic architecture.
 Standing in near ruins, this little wonder of Karnataka is an understated one.